-The tools can choose the other components of the package name.
+Naming Restrictions

+In order to minimize platform-specific incompatibilities, both Envelopes names and all Package Objects paths are restricted to the following subset of ASCII:

+a-z

+A-Z

+0-9

+Underscore ('_'), dash ('-'), period ('.'), or space (' ')

+Each object name may contain a maximum of 240 characters.

 Tool Identifiers

 Information about what tools generate the task and response packages are encoded in the package manifests.
 In the time prior to the availability of centralized repositories and functionalities tied to tool identity, this information is considered informational.
 There is currently no mechanism for a task package to require that a particular tool be used to process it and generate the response.